dgraph-io/dgraph/contrib/config/backups/nfs/gcfs-cli/README.md

 # Google Cloud Filestore using Google Cloud SDK (Shell)

-Theis shell script will create the required resources needed to create NFS server instance using Google Cloud Filestore.
+This shell script creates the resources needed to create an NFS server instance using Google Cloud Filestore.

 This automation will create the following resources: